-Did you know that a Podiatrist will remain in school for the same amount of time as an Orthopedist?
+Did you know that a Podiatrist will remain in school for the same amount of time as an Orthopedic Surgeon?
 Our residencies take place over two to three years after graduating with a doctorate.
 During these years, we focus solely on foot and ankle surgery.
 We take our work seriously because a person’s feet are critical to their daily life.
 If you are in consistent pain because of a foot or ankle issue, we want to help you in any way possible.
 Don’t hesitate to contact a surgeon; you need to have the problem treated before your condition worsens.

 Common Reasons to Visit a Surgeon

 While an injury may be the most common reason to visit a surgeon, there are all manner of foot and ankle ailments that require comprehensive treatments.
 For example, we treat: